kazuwai1/lua_x68/README.md

 copy lua.x and luac.x to the any directory included in "%PATH%".

-copy lualib.l to directory of "%LIB%" directory.
+copy lualib.l to "%LIB%" directory.

 copy below header files to "%INCLUDE%" directory.